 In January 2020, we acquired the assets and assumed the building lease liability of Chiropractic Health of Southwest Florida, Inc. in Bonita Springs, Florida.
 The building lease expires in December 2024.
-The acquisition of this practice expanded our presence into a new market where we have extended our service offering to incorporate medical procedures, to the existing physical therapy, chiropractic care and soft tissue therapies.
+The acquisition of this practice expanded our presence into a new market where we have extended our service offering to incorporate medical procedures to the existing physical therapy, chiropractic care and soft tissue therapies.
+This clinic discontinued patient care in March 2022.

 In February 2021, we acquired the business of Willmitch Chiropractic, P.A. in Tampa, Florida.
 This location provides chiropractic care and occupies 3,613 square feet with a lease that expires in April 2026.
+This clinic discontinued patient care in January 2023.

 In March 2021, we completed an asset purchase in Orlando, Florida.
 The clinic operates in 2,500 square feet with a lease that expires in September 2023.
+This clinic discontinued patient care in March 2022.

 In June 2021, we completed an asset purchase in Fort Piece, Florida.
 The clinic provides chiropractic care and will be incorporating medical procedures.
-This clinic occupies 3,368 square feet and the lease for this space expires in May 2026.
+This clinic occupies 3,368 square feet with a lease that expires in May 2026.
+This clinic discontinued patient care in January 2023.

-IMAC Medical of Louisiana.
+IMAC Medical of Louisiana

 In October 2021, we acquired the assets and management agreement of IMAC Medical of Louisiana in Baton Rouge, Louisiana.
-The building is leased through December 2026 with 9,000 of square feet.
+The location occupies 9,000 of square feet with a lease that expires in December 2026.
+This clinic was sold in January 2023.
+See Note 15 for additional information.